-Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with fentanyl skin patches and each time you refill your prescription.
+Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with fentanyl patches and each time you fill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website ( Web Site) or the manufacturer's website to obtain the Medication Guide.

 Talk to your doctor about the risks of using this medication.

 Fentanyl patches are used to relieve severe pain in people who are expected to need pain medication around the clock for a long time and who cannot be treated with other medications.
 Fentanyl is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the brain and nervous system respond to pain.

 Transdermal fentanyl comes as a patch to apply to the skin.
 The patch is usually applied to the skin once every 72 hours.
 Change your patch at about the same time of day every time you change it.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Apply fentanyl patches exactly as directed.

 Your doctor may start you on a low dose fentanyl patch and gradually increase your dose, not more often than once every 3 days at first, and then not more often than once every 6 days.
 Your doctor may decrease your dose if you experience side effects.
 Talk to your doctor about how you are feeling during your treatment with fentanyl patches.